soopanova/PySlackBack/README.md

-Just a python version of something @humor4fun did.
+Just a python version of [somthing](https://github.com/humor4fun/slack-backup) @humor4fun did.
 Just proving a point that python is l33t